The history and origin of the format PDF/A

 Tools for creating, processing and validating PDF documents have been available on the market since mid-2006.
 Adobe itself integrated corresponding features in Version 8 of Adobe Acrobat, released in Fall 2006.
 Microsoft also provides a separately downloadable plug-in for Office 2007 that enables the creation of PDF/A conform files directly from Office products.
 Given the number of products for creating of PDF/A already on the market, it has now become very important to test each created PDF/A document with respect to proper PDF/A conformance.

 The PDF/A standard is merely a component of a comprehensive solution.
 PDF/A alone does not guarantee long-term preservation, or that the display functions as intended.
 Neither does PDF/A claim to be the most appropriate solution in every scenario.
 On the other hand, PDF/A defines the specific requirements for electronic documents so that they can be preserved over the long-term.

-Other aspects must be considered if a PDF/A compliant archive is to be implemented.
+Other aspects must be considered if a PDF/A conform archive is to be implemented.
 These include, among other things, in-house company standards and processes, quality management, reliable data sources and dedicated requirements tailored to the specific application purpose.
-In particular, the migration of existing paper or TIFF archives to a PDF/A compliant archive is not an insignificant task, and must therefore be planned carefully.
+In particular, the migration of existing paper or TIFF archives to a PDF/A conform archive is not an insignificant task, and must therefore be planned carefully.